7. Сar accessibility

 Car routing database, see Construct Databases → Car routing database

-The layer of buildings opened in the current QGIS project.
+The layer of buildings must be a part of the current QGIS project.

-Choose a Service Area maps → From service locations → Fixed-time departure.
-Enter the parameters.
+Choose a Service Area maps → From service locations → Fixed-time departure (Figure 4).

-Figure 2.
-From service locations – Fixed-time departure dialog for car accessibility
+Figure 4.
+Car accessibility, Service area maps From service locations – Fixed-time departure dialog

 Car routing database folder — the folder of the car routing database.
-Must contain files: graph.pkl
+Must contain the following files: graph.pkl

 , graph_rev.pkl